-An applicant for a development activity, redevelopment activity, or change in land use shall identify all applicable Habitat Protection Areas using the process described in Section 21.54.120(B)(1) below and follow the standards contained in this section.
-Habitat Protection Areas includes:
+An applicant for a development activity, redevelopment activity, or change in land use shall identify all applicable Habitat Protection Areas using the process described in Section 21.54.105, Section 21.54.106, and Section 21.54.120(B)(1) below and follow the standards contained in this section.
+Habitat Protection Areas include:

-- 1. Threatened or endangered species or species in need of conservation; - 2.
-Colonial waterbird nesting sites; - 3.
-Historic waterfowl staging and concentration areas in tidal waters, tributary streams or tidal and nontidal wetlands; - 4.
-Existing riparian forests; - 5.
-Forest areas utilized as breeding areas by forest interior dwelling birds and other wildlife species; - 6.
-Other plant and wildlife habitats determined to be of local significance; - 7.
-Natural Heritage Areas; and - 8.
-Anadromous fish propagation waters-; - 9.
-Non-tidal wetlands and associated 25-foot buffers; and - 10.
-Any perennial or intermittent streams, and on sites larger than 40,000 square feet any ephemeral streams.
+- The Buffer as outlined in 21.54.105; 1. - The Modified Buffer Area as outlined in 21.54.106; - 2 3.
+Threatened or endangered species or species in need of conservation; - Colonial waterbird nesting sites; - 5.
+Historic waterfowl staging and concentration areas in tidal waters, tributary streams or tidal and nontidal wetlands; - Existing riparian forests; 6. - Forest areas utilized as breeding areas by forest interior dwelling birds and other wildlife species; - Other plant and wildlife habitats determined to be of local significance; 8. - 9.
+Natural Heritage Areas; and - Anadromous fish propagation waters-; 10. - Non-tidal wetlands and associated 25-foot buffers in accordance with COMAR 27.01.09.02 as 11. may be amended; and - Any perennial or intermittent streams, and on sites larger than 40,000 square feet any ephemeral 12. streams.

-B. Standards.
+В. Standards.

-- 1. An applicant for a development activity proposed for a site within the Critical Area that is in or near a Habitat Protection Area listed above; shall request review by the Department of Natural Resources Wildlife and Heritage Service (DNR WHS), and, as necessary the United States Fish and Wildlife Service (USFWS), for comment and technical advice.
+- 1. An applicant for a development activity proposed for a site within the Critical Area that is in or near a Habitat Protection Area listed above; shall comply with COMAR 27.01.09 as may be amended and shall request review by the Department of Natural Resources Wildlife and Heritage Service (DNR WHS), and, as necessary the United States Fish and Wildlife Service (USFWS), for comment and technical advice.
 Based on the Department's recommendations, additional research and site analysis may be required to identify the location of threatened and endangered species and species in need of conservation on a site. - 2.
 If the presence of any Habitat Protection Area is confirmed by the Department of Natural Resources, the applicant shall follow all recommendations from the DNR WHS, and, as necessary the USFWS. - a.
 If potential FIDS habitat is identified, the proposed development shall conform to the Critical Area Commission's FIDS Guidance Manual, dated June, 2000 and as updated. - b.
 If potential anadromous fish propagation waters are identified, the proposed development shall conform to the policies and criteria listed in COMAR 27.01.09.05, or its successors. - 3.
 The specific protection and conservation measures recommended by the Department of Natural Resources' Wildlife and Heritage Service and the U.S. Fish and Wildlife Service shall be included on the site plan and shall be considered conditions of approval for the project.